Jacqueleen/IOT_CA2/README.md

 On your raspberrypi terminal window, you should see the following results as you tap different RFID cards against the MFRC522 card reader.
 ![RFID final outcome](/img/outcome_rfid2.png)

 This is what your setup should look like.
 The LCD should display 'Number of patients is' and the number of cards that have been scanned with the MFRC522 card reader.
+Once the clinic has reached maximum capacity (in this case, 3 people, because we only had 3 cards), the red LED turns on to indicate that the room is full.
 ![RFID final setup](/img/outcome_rfid.jpg)

 When a patient taps their NFC card to enter the clinic, the following email is sent to the clinic administrator: